 The Referential Efficiency Rating measures the extent to which existing indices mirror UNIQUE and PRIMARY KEY constraints.
-If such a constraint

-\\\\\ has a matching unique index, the Rdb optimizer can evaluate the constraint more efficiently by taking advantage of the has a matching unique index, the Rdb optimizer can evaluate thecons underlying index.
+If such a constraint has a matching unique index, the Rdb optimizer can evaluate the constraint more efficiently by taking advantage of the underlying underlying index.
 A rating of 66.67 indicates that additional unique indices could be implemented to improve the referential efficiency of the database.